FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3a.md

 > <i>Methods can also have the property of "idempotence" in that (aside from error or expiration issues) the side-effects of N > 0 identical requests is the same as for a single request.
 The methods GET, HEAD, PUT and DELETE share this property</i>

-This means that if a request has side-effects, then the result should be same regardless of how many times the request is sent.
+This means that if a request has side-effects, then the result should be the same regardless of how many times the request is sent.

 If we make an HTTP PUT request to the url <i>/api/notes/10</i> and with the request we send the data <em>{ content: "no side effects!", important: true }</em>, the result is the same regardless of how many times the request is sent.